stackitcloud/rag-template/README.md

 ## 4. Contribution Guidelines

 This use case example contains 2 git submodules, the `rag-infrastructure` and the `rag-core-library`.
-In order to contribute you can simply create a new branch, make changes and create a PR.
+In order to contribute please consult the [CONTRIBUTING.md](./CONTRIBUTING.md).

- > 📝 Before creating a pull request please run `black .`, as well as `flake8 .` in every package and ensure there are no complaints by these tools.

-### TODO: add contribution guideline